SamuelCBird/minesweeper/README.md

 ## Build Status

-This game runs and works as expected (to my knowledge).
+This game runs and works as expected.

 ## Known Bugs or Inconsistencies

-- The smiley button is there, and the face changes in response to various actions as it should, but I never got round to implementing the click to start a new game.
+- The smiley button is there, and the face changes in response to various actions as it should, but the click to start a new game function is not implemented yet.
 So to start a new game you have to quit and rerun the script.
 I'm intending to add this in due course.

-- On some of the Minesweepers I know that right clicking on the numbers automatically cleared some of the squares without a mineunderneath; I didn't include this feature.
+- On some of the official Minesweepers I know that right clicking on the numbers automatically cleared some of the squares with no mine underneath; I didn't include this feature.

 - Currently this recreation only has one game size available; 40x40 which was the intermediate level.
 In the future I may add the easy and hard level too, and possibly the custom level.